 - the Archer, its precise location not known

-- at the Station, the Railway Inn, renamed Jeans in the 1970s, now offices and Tesco Express
+- at the Station, the Railway Inn, renamed The Talisman in 1965, then Jeans in the early 1980s, now a Tesco Express and offices

 - the Albert, formerly the Earlybird from 1870

 - the Radcliffe Arms.
 Formerly possibly the Rougely Arms from 1631 to 1852 but there is little information about that